nicholaswmin/flomaster/README.md

 This prototype attempts an alternative method using position offsets,
 so it (should) avoid these issues altogether.
 Simply put: it's *faster*.

-If these terms are new to you, it's normal, these are browser internals.
-In this case it's best to visit the [Chromium project][bnk] first and get
-accustomed on how browsers internally translate your source code into
-actual pixels.

 ## todos